-- Geographic Information Systems (5 FTEs) This unit performs agency "corporate data" GIS data administration, data access application development and maintenance, and fulfillment of corporate data requests from the public. - Data Management (9.5 FTEs) This unit includes the functions of the agency data custodian/unit manager (1 FTE), resource statistics (1 FTE), HPA data custodian (1 FTE), license data manager (1.1 FTE), fish ticket scanning support (1 FTE), financial services IT support (1 FTE), and data entry section (3.4 FTEs). - Project Management (1 FTE) This position provides oversight of major development projects, such as the Hydraulic Permit Management System (HPMS) and the Contracts and Projects System (CAPS).
-More information about these applications is located in section 3G. - Systems Administration (8.9 FTEs) This unit provides Wide Area Network (WAN) and telco administration and support for the agency.
-Functions performed include unit management (0.9 FTE), UNIX server and network backup administration (2 FTE), email administration (1 FTE), Novell network/WAN (2 FTEs), VPN and Windows server administration (1 FTE), and telco/voicemail/cabling support (2 FTEs).
+- Geographic Information Systems (5 FTEs) This unit performs agency "corporate data" GIS data administration, data access application development and maintenance, and fulfillment of corporate data requests from the public. - Project Management (1 FTE) This position provides oversight of major development projects, such as the Hydraulic Permit Management System (HPMS) and the Contracts and Projects System (CAPS).
+More information about these applications is located in section 3G. - Systems Administration (9 FTEs) This unit provides Wide Area Network (WAN) and telco administration and support for the agency.
+Functions performed include unit management, server and network backup administration, email administration, network/WAN administration, VPN and Windows server administration, and telco/voicemail/cabling support.